cultivating-engagement/re-vision-device/readme.md

 ## About

 This web application enables users to interact with images randomly selected from an Instagram corpus.
-The application was developed for a project developed by the Technical University of Munich about vertical farming.
+The application was developed for the Cultivating Engagement project by the Munich Centre for Technology in Society (2017-2018).

 ## Technical Implementation